mspnp/solution-architectures/cicdbots/README.md

 1. upload the `manifest.zip` to Teams.
 Go to the `Apps` view and click "Upload a custom app"
 1. send any message and wait for the echo reply

-## Create a new Azure DevOps CI/CD pipeline for the EchoBot
+## Create a new Azure DevOps project for testing the CI/CD pipelines

 1. install de Azure DevOps Azure CLI extension